Morganfp/Mammal-Sleep-And-Brain-Activity/README.md

 # Mammal_Sleep_and_Brain_Activity
-Exploratory data analysis on various mammals and their sleep and brain activities using R programming language
+Exploratory data analysis on various mammals and their sleep and brain activities using R programming language and RStudio